TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 Finally, let's upload your work to the GitHub repository you created at the start of this tutorial.

 1. <span id="git-push"></span>Type `git push`.
-If you wanted to be more specific, you could type `git push origin main`, but since we are not dealing with another branch (other than *main*) or a different remote (as mentioned above), you can leave it as `git push` to save a few keystrokes.
+If you want to be more specific, you can type `git push origin main`, but since you are not dealing with another branch (other than *main*) or a different remote (as mentioned above), you can leave it as `git push` to save a few keystrokes.

     <a href="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/18.png"><img class="tutorial-img" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/18.png" title="Push changes to remote using CLI" /></a>